 I’ve said as much as I can about this movie.
 I don’t think ‘Venom’ as a film showcases the character in the best light as one of the greatest and complex characters from the Marvel comics.
 It does look impressive in terms of its visuals and again I praise Tom Hardy’s performance as Eddie Brock/Venom.

 But this movie was such a wasted opportunity and did all the wrong moves for Venom as a character.
 I don’t want to see Venom as a hero.
 I want see him as a villain!
 I know in the comics he developed gradually as a character, especially when he became an ally of Spider-Man at some point.

 But if Venom was going to be done right as a properly-developed character in the movies, he had to be presented in the right progressive manner.
-He had to start off a villain in the first movie before he became an anti-hero in the sequels.
+He had to start off as a villain in the first movie before he became an anti-hero in the sequels.
 Sadly, despite the reviews, ‘Venom’ was a big box office success.

-I can’t deny I enjoyed his movie in a strange kind of way.
+I can’t deny I enjoyed this movie in a strange kind of way.
 I found it entertainingly bad.
 I don’t know if the ‘Venom’ sequel will be better than the first film.
 Let’s hope it will be better with Andy Serkis as the director.
 But if it’s going to continue with the way this version of Venom is going, I sadly doubt it.

 ‘Venom’ rating – 3/10